 We welcome single women, single women with children, and families at the Hebron House Shelter at any time of the year.
 We are able to serve 35 persons and reach capacity nearly every night.
 While at our shelters, individuals develop goals to increase income, save money and find permanent housing.
 Case Managers and House Managers work with our guests to ensure community resources are accessed to help achieve success.
 On average, over 80% of our guests find permanent, sustainable housing and never need us again.

-The Outside In Program is an innovative new approach to meet the needs of the single male homeless population in Waukesha County.
-This program further enhances our agency’s mission by providing a warm bed and the necessary support and resources for our guests to become re-established in the community.
-The program includes shelter, intense case management, assessments and referrals, and, most importantly, a pathway to success by providing Home, Help, and Hope.
+Sheltering 18 to 20 men each night, this shelter further enhances our agency’s mission by providing a warm bed and the necessary support and resources for our guests to become re-established in the community.
+This typically includes shelter, intense case management, assessments and referrals, and, most importantly, a pathway to housing success.

 Jeremy House (Safe Haven)

-Our Jeremy House Safe Haven offers shelter to 7 adults diagnosed with a mental illness.
-Resources and community information on jobs, education, health, are provided, as well as our outreach staff to assist with working toward permanent housing.
+Our Jeremy House Safe Haven offers shelter to 7 adults diagnosed with a serious mental illness.
+Resources and community information on jobs, education and health, are provided, as well as working toward permanent housing.

-Jeremy House is a warm, tranquil environment with licensed social workers and Case Managers who develop individualized plans to meet the physical and mental needs of each guest.
-Guests stay at Jeremy House an average of 180 days in an effort to stabilize their illness, save money and find permanent housing.
+Jeremy House is a warm, tranquil environment where guests stay an average of 180 days in an effort to stabilize their illness, save money and find permanent housing.
+In conjunction with the greater needs of this population, we work collaboratively with community mental health professionals for guidance and assistance in serving this population.

-- Expediting social security benefits for eligible persons experiencing homelessness.
+- Expediting social security benefits for eligible persons.

-- Outreach and education to over 400 homeless individuals a year about the programs and services our community offers.
+- Outreach and education regarding programs and services our community offers.

 - Case Management services to families and individuals that are currently housed.

-The vast array of services and programs offered through Hebron House of Hospitality continue to grow and change based on the needs and service gaps of the community.
+The vast array of services and programs offered through Hebron House continues to grow and change based on the needs and service gaps of the community.